As parents, choosing a school for our children is one of the most important decisions we will make.

 Founded on Our Rich Culture and the Philosophy: Education for Life

-Grundtvig International Secondary School is founded on our rich tradition and the Education-for-Life philosophy of Bishop NFS Grundtvig of Denmark (1783-1872).
-This philosophy has inspired schools in other parts of the world, including the USA, and was extolled by US President Barack Obama at the 2016 Nordic State Dinner.
-Grundtvig’s work “ended up having a ripple effect on the civil rights movement,” Obama said, adding he “might not be standing here” were it not for his teachings.
+Our school is founded on our rich tradition and the educational philosophy of Bishop NFS Grundtvig of Denmark (1783-1872) which has inspired schools in other parts of the world, including the Highlander School in USA which influenced Rosa Parks and Martin Luther King, Jr. It was extolled by then US President Barack Obama at the 2016 Nordic State Dinner.
+Grundtvig’s work ended up having a ripple effect on the civil rights movement, Obama said, adding he “might not be standing here” were it not for Grundtvig’s teachings.

 It is therefore no surprise that we emerged “Best in Value-Based Education” and “Life Skill Development School of the Year” at the West African Quality Education Awards (WAQEA) held at Sheraton Hotel Lagos in July 2016.

 Repeatedly Among the Top 10 Performing Secondary Schools in Nigeria